KevinZonda/MyImperial/docs/OCPxS.md

-# Host Your Own OCPxS (Outlook Calendar Proxy Service)
+# Host Your Own OCPxS (Outlook iCalendar Proxy Service)

 OCPxS is a service designed to proxy Office365 Outlook iCS link to remove CORS restriction.